Treatment of Lead-Exposed Children

 "The institute had supported the development of a drug that lowered blood lead called Succimer.
 We proposed to Dr. Olden that we do a clinical trial, because lowering blood lead might be a good thing, but it might not be a good thing in the sense of reversing any effect that lead had already had, and it exposed you to the side effects of drug, which you might or might not need.
 The only thing wrong with you from these low levels of lead that we were going to treat was you'd lost some IQ points, two or three per every 10 micrograms per deciliter of blood lead."

-The NIEHS TLC official website acknowledged that succimer’s orphan-drug label (≥45 µg/dL) might not constrain real-world use.
-The archived TLC trial website Archived NIEHS TLC website states:
+The NIEHS TLC official website acknowledged that succimer's orphan-drug label (≥45 µg/dL) might not constrain real-world use.
+The archived TLC trial website stated:

-“NIEHS and its advisors, especially the American Academy of Pediatrics Committee on Environmental Health, AAP Committee on Environmental Health believed that many children would be treated with this drug at blood leads below the labelled level, despite the fact that there was relatively little evidence of safety and no evidence of efficacy for prevention of the latent effects of lead, including developmental delay.
-Lowering of blood lead per se at these levels is without known clinical benefit.”
+"NIEHS and its advisors, especially the American Academy of Pediatrics Committee on Environmental Health, believed that many children would be treated with this drug at blood leads below the labelled level, despite the fact that there was relatively little evidence of safety and no evidence of efficacy for prevention of the latent effects of lead, including developmental delay.
+Lowering of blood lead per se at these levels is without known clinical benefit."

-“NIEHS believed that a formal trial of succimer for the prevention of developmental delay in children was warranted.
+"NIEHS believed that a formal trial of succimer for the prevention of developmental delay in children was warranted.
 Drug therapy is costly (Chemet® costs about $300/course, most children need multiple courses over months), potentially hazardous, and would be given to asymptomatic children.
 Effective, simple intervention to regain lost IQ points, however, would be useful in these children and be very cost-effective in the long run.
-Primary prevention, i.e., prevention of exposure, is perhaps another generation away for millions of children.
-Good data on which to base therapy were necessary.
-McNeil (the pharmaceuticals company) was interested only in further studies showing that Chemet reduced blood lead, and had no plans to test the ability of the drug to prevent developmental delay.”
+McNeil (the pharmaceuticals company) was interested only in further studies showing that Chemet reduced blood lead, and had no plans to test the ability of the drug to prevent developmental delay."

-According to his 1997 CV, Rogan was also the founding chair of the NIEHS IRBRogan CV showing IRB Chair role and Chair from 1992–1993—the period during which the TLC was being planned and proposals were being screened.
+According to Rogan's 1997 CV, he was also the founding chair of the NIEHS IRB and Chair from 1992–1993 — the period during which the TLC was being planned and proposals were being screened.

 On June 25, 1993, the HHS Contracting Officer appointed Walter Rogan as Project Officer and awarded the contract to the Kennedy Krieger Research Institute.